 You are here

 The master’s examination is a test of the student’s knowledge of the field.
 It is the final validation of performance for that degree.
-The master’s examination is taken after submitting the Application to Graduate form and during the semester or summer term in which the student plans to graduate.
-A student must be registered for at least three graduate credit hours during the semester or summer term this examination is taken.
+The master’s examination is taken after submitting the Application to Graduate on GRADFORMS and during the autumn or spring semester or summer term in which the student plans to graduate.
+A student must be registered for at least three graduate credit hours during the autumn or spring semester or summer term this examination is taken.

 Master’s Examination Committee.
-The master’s examination committee is composed of at least two Graduate Faculty members including the student’s advisor.
-Other Graduate Faculty members may participate in generating, administering, or scoring parts of the examination, but the master’s examination committee is finally responsible for the conduct and evaluation of the entire examination.
+The master’s examination is administered under the auspices of the Graduate Studies Committee.
+The responsibility for the examination rests with the student’s master’s examination committee.
+The master’s examination committee is composed of at least two graduate faculty members including the student’s advisor.
+Other graduate faculty members may participate in generating, administering, or scoring parts of the examination, but the master’s examination committee is finally responsible for the conduct and evaluation of the entire examination.
 The advisor of a master’s student must hold membership at the category M level or higher in the student’s graduate program.
-Non-Graduate Faculty members may be appointed to the master’s examination committee by approval of the Graduate Studies Committee in the student’s home program and by petition to the Graduate School.
+Non-Graduate Faculty members may be appointed as additional external members to the master’s examination committee by approval of the Graduate Studies Committee in the student’s home program and by petition to the Graduate School.

 Halting an Oral Examination in Progress.
 If for reasons of illness, fire, or other emergency, the committee members agree that it is necessary to halt the oral portion of the master’s examination, then the examination shall be rescheduled without prejudice to the student.
 If, however, the committee members unanimously decide that the examination has been sufficient to reach a decision to pass the student, then they shall consider the examination concluded and report the result to the Graduate School.